Faithful Paws News

 Besides the shock of the diagnosis there in the doctors office, my first thought went to who would take care of my recently rescued HoneyBee and Archie?
 Especially Archie, whose broken back and severed spinal cord made it necessary to express his bladder every three hours.
 No one knew how to take care of him, including my husband.
 Against doctors orders, I went home to train my husband before being admitted to the hospital through the ER for an indefinite period of time.
 That’s where I met a team from Faithful Paws, although I wasn’t allowed to pet them due to the leukemia.
 But, it brought me such joy just to see them.

-Walking through this “valley of the shadow of death” would take the next two years with a lot of faith in God, prayers, and an amazing husband, family, friends and doctors and nurses.
+Walking through this “valley of the shadow of death” would take the next two years with a lot of faith in God, prayers, and an amazing husband, family, friends, doctors, and nurses.
 As my healing began to rise on the horizon, my husband told me that he didn’t want me to go back to work; but that he wanted me to do whatever brought me the most joy with this second chance at life.
 He was about to retire; so this wish/gift that he gave me would mean that he would need to work several more years as a Houston Police Lieutenant and in this day and time, that would be very difficult.
 But, he really wanted me to have this gift, so I instantly knew what I wanted to do and that was to go back and encourage other patients at Houston Methodist, where I was treated, and use HoneyBee and Archie to do so.
 HoneyBee and Archie’s unconditional love, cuddles and just being there at my weakest moments was so important to my recovery.
 Everyone at the hospital, all my doctors and nurses knew about Archie and HoneyBee and I kept telling them that I would be visiting them with Archie and HoneyBee as soon as I got well.
 My doctors and nurses always remarked that my faith in God and positive attitude is what made the difference in my recovery.
 During my isolation at home and as soon as I regained my energy, I started training HoneyBee and Archie on the Canine Good Citizen skills.
 Once HoneyBee was certified, following training with Faithful Paws, we visited at Houston Methodist.
 Due to Covid, Archie wasn’t able to start until 2022.

-I am so grateful to Faithful Paws for training me, HoneyBee and Archie so that we could use this most meaningful gift of a second chance.
+I am so grateful to Faithful Paws for training me, HoneyBee and Archie so that we could use this most meaningful gift of a second chance."

 Mary Anne Heckman, Sharkey and Finn Long Time Member, Mary Anne Heckman tells us about how she got started with Faithful Paws.
 Look for more articles like this on our revised "Meet the Hands and Paws" page on our website, coming in 2024!

-“2017 was a very hard year for me until I became part of Faithful Paws.
-My former two goldens, Buffett and Mango passed away three weeks from each other in January.
-I just got my puppy, Finn two days before Buffett passed away.
+"2017 was a very hard year for me until I became part of Faithful Paws.
+My former two goldens, Buffett and Mango, passed away three weeks from each other in January.
+I just got my puppy, Finn, two days before Buffett passed away.
 Two days after Buffett passed, my mother became ill and was either in the hospital or rehab facility until she passed away in May.
 I was always at the hospital, so I had to depend on neighbors and friends to take care of Finn for me.
-During this time, my business of 35 years was really starting to slow down and I was wondering what my next step was going to be.
+During this time, my business of 35 years was really starting to slow down, and I was wondering what my next step was going to be.

 A friend, Karen Desrochers, and I had lunch after my mom passed away and she told me about Faithful Paws and suggested I look into volunteering.
 She told me there was a long waiting list so go ahead and fill out the application online.
 Two days later I was told that Finn and I could start classes.
 On my first day of class, Connie Richards, Founder, Director and Lead Trainer at the time, took Finn from me and was working with a very excitable golden retriever puppy.
 She scolded him very firmly and said “You are not a credible image for Faithful Paws”.
 Here I am thinking I am going to get kicked out before I had even started.
 I went to classes for six months and Connie kept telling me, keep it up, Finn will be a great therapy dog.